 Then when I’m done I go in with the Rahua Smoothing Hair Balm to add shine and reduce any stubborn frizz or flyaways.
 I love this formula over a hair oil.
 Hair oils tend to turn my hair greasy but this balm sits light, reduces frizz and makes my hair looks super shiny.

 I am also loving this über lightweight heat protectant.
-Code THISORGANICGIRL will save you 15%.
+Code NEWKNEW15 will save you 15%.

 Lastly, I give a once over sprits with the Josh Rosebrook Firm Hold Hairspray to keep it all in place and GO!